 The Storage Shed

-If you don't have one already consider installing a garden shed in your yard if you have space.
+If you don’t have one already consider installing a garden shed in your yard if you have space.
 Make sure to get a window installed for natural light, electrical and get it insulated to keep you warm or cool depending on the time of year.
 This out of the house space can give you the privacy and quiet desired and keep the commute to a minimum.
-Contact me for a fantastic, affordable local Idaho custom garden shed company.
+This is a great alternative for a small home office space when multiple family members need a home office.
+Here’s a fantastic, affordable local Idaho custom garden shed company.

 The Laundry Room